A bill to modernize laws and policies, and eliminate discrimination, with respect to people living with HIV/AIDS, and for other purposes.

 Length: 15 pages

-This bill was introduced on December 4, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 4, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 10, 2013

 This activity took place on a related bill, S. 1790 (113th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2186 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.